One of the Collison questions is

 As for the effect of diverse variables on the effects, studies tend to find that the effects of DI/ML fade over time -but don't fully disappear-, that less skilled students benefit more than highly capable ones, and the effects vary greatly on what is being tested.
 Mastery learning, it seems, works by overfitting to a test, and the chances that those skills do not generalise are nontrivial.
 As in Direct Instruction, if what is desired is mastery of a few key core concepts, especially with children with learning disabilities, it may be well suited for them.
 But it is yet unclear if DI are useful for average kids.
 For high SES kids, it seems unlikely that they would benefit.

-The history of the educational research literature is one plagued with low quality small sample size studies that were done decade ago, with less work being done now.
+The history of the educational research literature is one plagued with low quality small sample size studies that were done decades ago, with less work being done now.
 It can be that now researchers are focusing on studying other instructional methods.
 Still, the fact that most large RCTs tend to find little effects should make us have a sceptical prior when presented with a new educational method.

 Coda: What should you learn?